pengwynn/pingwynn/README.md

 ### Speaking and teaching

 I've had the opportunity to travel the globe to speak about and teach a wide range of development topics.
+I usually post the decks [on my web site][talks] shortly after each event.

 If you'd like me to speak at your conference or to your group, let's [get in touch][contact].

 #### Upcoming events:

 What | When | Where
 -----|-------|---------
-[NWA TechFest][techfest]| January 31| University of Arkansas, Fayetteville, AR [Big Ruby Conf][bigruby]| Feb 20-21|Dallas, TX
+[Big Ruby Conf][bigruby]| Feb 20-21|Dallas, TX
 [DevSum 2014][devsum]| May 21-23| Stockholm, Sweden